drud/quicksprint/DRUPAL_SPRINTUSER_README.md

 **⚠️Docker Toolbox Users:** Run "Docker Quickstart Terminal" to start docker running.

-**⚠️Docker for Windows and Docker for Mac** Start the docker application
+**⚠️Docker Desktop for Windows and Docker Desktop for Mac** Start the docker application

-**⚠️Docker for Windows**: You *must* share the C: drive (preferably all drives, or any other drive your home directory may be on) under Docker->Settings->Shared Drives.
+**⚠️Docker Desktop for Windows**: You *must* share the C: drive (preferably all drives, or any other drive your home directory may be on) under Docker->Settings->Shared Drives.

 **⚠️All users** Additional Docker **installation** troubleshooting and installation documentation is available at [ddev docker instructions](https://ddev.readthedocs.io/en/stable/users/docker_installation/).